Tutorial

 resources "/products", ProductController # WAS ALREADY IN THE ROUTER

-This change bypass the controller for the index-path and will render the live view component.
-Therefore we might just as well add the rest of the layout from the index.html.eex file so we have the card as well.
+This change bypasses the controller for the index path and will render the live view component.
+Therefore we might just as well add the rest of the layout from the index template so we have the card as well.

 <div class="card mb-20">